velvieapp/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I added new tests to check the change I am making, or this PR is [test-exempt].
 - [ ] All existing and new tests are passing.

-If you need help, consider asking for advice on the #ajuda channel on [Discord].
+If you need help, consider asking for advice on the CODE channels on [Discord].

 <!-- Links -->